krasimir/stent/README.md

 });
 ```

-Notice that the function receives the current state and some payload passed when the action is called.
+Notice that the function receives the current state and some payload passed when the action is fired.

 And of course we may return the actual state object.
 That's actually a common case because very often we want to keep some data alongside: